SammieLJ/TDS-RPG-Python/README.md

 Slovenian ancient male and female names were found [Seznam najpogostejših osebnih imen v Sloveniji] (https://sl.wikipedia.org/wiki/Seznam_najpogostej%C5%A1ih_osebnih_imen_v_Sloveniji)

 Why I even did, what I did.
 Well, several studies suggested that random generated passwords are quite easy to guest to the algorithms.
 Passwords that use human language are harder to bruteforce.
+Specially if you use special (for your language) dictionaries and shuffle words from both of them.

 For eg. password "Xcvc%$54dfg" is much easier to brute force that more human like "NovaStara45_34".
 That what studies suggest. :)